Mahfuzur17101082/Heathy-Bank-of-Bangladesh/README.md

-# HeathBankPrediction
+# Healthy Banks Prediction in Bangladesh using Machine Learning
-Predicting the heath bank of Bangladesh based of year annual report data using Machine Learning algorithms.
+Predicting behavior and profits of Bangladeshi private banks by taking data from their previous year reports using different machine learning algorithms.